-You'll encounter a number of important historic and cultural attractions along the way, including Fort Blair in Baxter Springs, Merriam Historic Plaza, the Cato School in Arcadia, Lansing Historical Museum, and much more.
+You'll encounter a number of important historic and cultural attractions along the way, including Baxter Springs Heritage Center, Merriam Historic Plaza, the Cato School in Arcadia, Lansing Historical Museum, Scotty's Classic Cars in Arma and much more.
 But there are also plenty of recreational opportunities to enjoy, from the county and city parks to the beautiful native wildflowers and lush prairie grasses sprinkled along this historic route.